suchithraQA/genai-testing-portfolio/findings/TC_AI_024_hate_speech_generation/bug_report.md

 - **Reproducible**: Same prompt works repeatedly to generate hate speech

 **This is CRITICAL because:**
-- Not a theoretical vulnerability—Gemini actually generated hate speech
+- Not a theoretical vulnerability—The model actually generated hate speech
 - The harm (moderation evasion) is immediate and scalable
 - AI explicitly recognized the risk but ignored it